 There are hundreds of regulations, security standards, and other frameworks that make effective incident management more than just a “nice-to-have”—it’s a necessity.
 Here are a few key regulations you may have already encountered or need to tackle:

 Suffice to say, there’s plenty more where these came from.
 The not-so-good news is that many organizations are subject to not just one, but many of these in parallel.
-This can mean a myriad of overlapping requirements to navigate, processes to operationalise and evidence to keep track of.
+This can mean a myriad of overlapping requirements to navigate, processes to operationalize, and evidence to keep track of.

-When you look across the regulatory landscape, you’ll notice a lot of commonality.
+When you look across the regulatory landscape, you’ll notice a lot of commonalities.
 This makes intuitive sense, as these standards have broadly similar aims: to protect sensitive information, ensure business continuity, and mitigate risk for both organizations and the individuals they serve.

 At the core, regulatory compliance frameworks are designed to ensure organizations are prepared for incidents, can respond swiftly and appropriately, and can continuously improve their processes based on past learnings.
 These shared goals result in overlapping requirements across different regulations.